eddyK15501/eddyK15501/README.md

 - 💡 I’m interested in...so many different things.
 You name it!
 I also love to smile, enjoy life, treat people with kindness, and learn something new everyday.
 - 📚 I’m currently learning both frontend & backend web development, as well as learning how to develop smart contracts on the Ethereum blockchain.
 - 🤙 How to reach me: itgma1231@gmail.com or 919-279-5471
-- 🎧 Listening to: Love You Anymore - Michael Bublé
+- 🎧 Listening to: Cold December Night - Michael Bublé

 🥂 Cheers.